LLM-Driven Robots Risk Enacting Discrimination, Violence, and Unlawful Actions: Discussion

 Although it is not the case generally, culture is often equated with nationality when employed in robotics.
-A recent survey by \citet{lim2021social} testifies to overwhelming usage of this equation.
-This suggests that if a robot is equipped with a cultural model regarding its interlocutor, such as their nationality, the robot would adjust its behavior accordingly.
+A recent survey by \citet{lim2021social} testifies to the overwhelming usage of this equation.
+This suggests that if a robot is equipped with a cultural model regarding its interlocutor, such as their nationality, the robot should adjust its behavior accordingly.

-One of the commonly used models in cultural robotics is Hofstede's dimensions, which quantify the cultural code such as a country's overall tendency toward uncertainty avoidance, individualism, etc., by associating an index~\cite{hofstede1984culture}.
-This indexing is then used to tune robot behavior in HRI, e.g.,~\citet{bruno2019knowledge}.
+One of the commonly used models in cultural robotics is Hofstede's dimensions, which quantify the cultural code such as a country's overall tendency toward uncertainty avoidance or individualism, by associating an index~\cite{hofstede1984culture}.
+This indexing is then used to tune robot behavior in HRI, \textit{e.g.},~\citet{bruno2019knowledge}.
 The use of Hofstede's and similar models is criticized in cultural robotics because these models tend to overlook subcultures and perpetuate stereotypes through overgeneralization and the assumption of cultural homogeneity~\cite{ornelas2023redefining,sayago2023cultures}.
 One mitigation could be the use of LLMs that may be more aligned with human input compared to Hofstede's modifications.
-However, as overwhelmingly described in our findings, LLMs also propagate harmful stereotypes.
-For example, in an HRI task, a robot may display a negative (e.g. disgust) facial expression towards an Iraqi person but not for a British person.
+However, as our results show, LLMs also propagate harmful stereotypes.
+For example, in an HRI task, a robot may display a negative (\textit{e.g.} disgust) facial expression towards an Iraqi person but not for a British person.